Table of Contents

 When to use pallet loaded containers

-Palletizing cargo is fairly standard in freight shipping, as pallets are much easier to unload.
+Palletizing cargo is fairly standard in freight shipping, as pallets are much easier to unload and there is no shortage of pallet companies available to help.
 They also tend to be more secure than floor loaded containers, making them ideal for transporting fragile and delicate items and shipping goods over long distances.

 Generally, these benefits make palletizing the preferred method of freight loading — but it might not be best for all shippers.